FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/listCtrlPrinter.rst

 ``ListCtrlPrinter``.
 To change the appearance of the report, you change the settings in this object.

-As was illustrated above, a report consists of various sections (called "blocks").
-Each of these blocks has a matching ``BlockFormat`` object in the ``ReportFormat``.
-So, to modify the format of the page header, you change the ``ReportFormat.PageHeader`` object.

 These properties control the appearance of the report as a whole:

 * ``IncludeImages``